1937 Auckland Rugby League season

 The 1937 Auckland Rugby League season was its 29th.
 Richmond Rovers won their third Fox Memorial title with a 10 win, 1 draw, 3 loss record.
-At one point they threatened to run away with the title when after 9 rounds they had a 4-point lead over their nearest challengers.
+At one point they threatened to run away with the title when after nine rounds they had a 4-point lead over their nearest challengers.
 However a loss to Ponsonby United in round 10, a draw with Manukau in round 12, and a loss to Marist Old Boys in round 13 meant that the title was not decided until the final round.
 They however beat the wooden spooners Newton Rangers 30–9 to secure the title.

-After a disappointing 1936 season Marist Old Boys finished 3rd in the Fox Memorial, one point behind Richmond and then went on to win the Roope Rooster knockout competition with wins over Newton Rangers, City Rovers, and Ponsonby United 25–10 in the final.
+After a disappointing 1936 season Marist Old Boys finished third in the Fox Memorial, one point behind Richmond and then went on to win the Roope Rooster knockout competition with wins over Newton Rangers, City Rovers, and Ponsonby United 25–10 in the final.
 They then defeated Richmond Rovers in the Stormont Shield champion of champions match 12–5.
 They were helped significantly by the record breaking point scoring of John Anderson.
 He scored 154 points through all matches for Marist during the season which was comfortably the most in Auckland Rugby League club history with only Bill Davidson (116) in 1922, and Frank Delgrosso (108) in 1929 even passing the 100 point mark.

 North Shore Albions won the Phelan Shield after being knocked out of the Roope Rooster competition in the first round.
 They beat Richmond, Manukau and then Mount Albert in the final 22–18.
 Richmond won the reserve grade title (Norton Cup).
 Marist won the reserve grade knockout competition (Stallard Cup) by defeating Ponsonby 22–5 in the final.

 The 9 team Senior B grade was won once again by Papakura who finished with a 14 win, 1 loss record to lead the trailing Point Chevalier who finished with 11 wins and 3 losses.
 Papakura also won the knockout competition when they defeated Green Lane 19–7 in the final.

-The representative season saw Auckland beat Auckland Māori 24–14, followed by wins on the same day over South Auckland (Waikato) 26–12, and Taranaki (27-10), though 2 separate teams were obviously used.
+The representative season saw Auckland beat Auckland Māori 24–14, followed by wins on the same day over South Auckland (Waikato) 26–12, and Taranaki (27–10), though two separate teams were obviously used.
 At the end of the season an injury depleted Auckland side lost to a very strong New Zealand Māori team 43–21.
 The New Zealand Māori side had earlier defeated the touring Australian side and included George Nēpia.
 The Auckland Māori side played two matches, aside from their game against Auckland, against Waikato Māori and North Auckland Māori.
 They won the matches 28-6 and 37-3 respectively.

 Auckland Rugby League meetings and news

+Club teams by grade participation

+There were 104 club teams across 10 grades in the 1937 season.